 What is a Page Object Model?

-Popularly known as POM, Page Object Model is a design pattern that creates a repository for storing all web elements.
-It is useful in reducing code duplication and improves test script maintenance.
+Popularly known as POM, the Page Object Model is a design pattern that creates a centralized repository for storing web elements.
+It helps reduce code duplication and improves the maintainability of test scripts.

 What is Page Object Model in Playwright?